elektronicaIITH/Summer2k17/Python_packages/README.md

-This script file has all the important Python packages and dependencies for image and video processing.
+This script file has all the important Python packages and dependencies for image and audio processing.

 To run the script: Go to the directory where the script is saved and run the following command in the terminal